Reading Time: 12 min read

 Testlify offers flexible pricing plans that scale with your business, providing everything from basic assessments for startups to advanced features for enterprise-level hiring.

-- Unlimited plan: For companies seeking unrestricted access, Testlify offers an unlimited plan at $75,000/year.
-This plan includes unlimited candidate credits and full platform functionality, ideal for large enterprises with ongoing, high-volume hiring needs.
+• Unlimited plan: For companies seeking unrestricted access, Testlify offers an unlimited plan that includes unlimited candidate credits and full platform functionality, with pricing available on request from the sales team.

 TalentLens offers a flexible, pay-as-you-go pricing model designed to suit organizations of varying sizes and testing volumes.
 There are no long-term contracts.
 Clients simply purchase and use assessments as needed.
 Rates operate on a sliding scale, ensuring that larger volumes benefit from more competitive per-test pricing.